dzandes/roundRobin/README.md

 z: necessary processing time

+When there is no "input.txt" file to read, a random input is generated.

 After running the code(or the equivalent .jar file in case we create it), output is stored in the automatically generated "output.txt".